Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Introduction

 \section{Introduction}

 Data imbalance remains a pervasive challenge in regression tasks, impacting the performance and reliability of predictive models, such as neural networks.
-Traditional loss functions, like mean squared error or mean absolute error, tend to favor majority classes, resulting in biased model performance towards frequently occurring data points \citep{wibbeke2024quantification}.
-This bias is particularly detrimental in applications that aim to predict rare events outside the domain of the bulk of the training data, such as extreme weather conditions, building energy consumption, or fault detection in industrial systems \citep{steininger2021density, zhang2021problem, ramentol2016fuzzy}.
+Traditional loss functions, like mean squared error or mean absolute error, tend to favor majority classes, resulting in a biased model performance towards frequently occurring data points \citep{wibbeke2024quantification}.
+This bias is particularly detrimental in applications aimed at predicting rare events, which often fall outside of the domain covered by the bulk of the training data.
+Examples include predicting extreme weather conditions, building energy consumption, or fault detection in industrial systems~\citep{steininger2021density, zhang2021problem, ramentol2016fuzzy}.

 While data imbalance has been extensively studied in classification problems, regression-specific strategies have only gained attention in the past years.
 The field still lacks a coherent framework for measuring and mitigating imbalance in continuous target variables.